kuzzleio/kuzzle/README.md

 ## Updating kuzzle's containers

-When you already have installed an old version of kuzzle, don't forget to update kuzzle's containers with :
+When you already have installed an old version of kuzzle, don't forget to update kuzzle's containers with:

 ```
-    $ docker-compose -f docker-compose/test.yml pull
+    $ docker-compose -f <docker-compose-file.yml> pull
 ```

 ## Updating kuzzle's dependencies

-To ensure if your kuzzle's dependencies are updated, go into kuzzle's containers and run :
+To ensure that Kuzzle's dependencies are up-to-date, go into a Kuzzle container and run:

 ```
-    (host)      $ docker exec -ti dockercompose_kuzzle_1 bash
+    (host)      $ docker exec -ti <docker-compose-file.yml> bash
     (container) $ npm install
+    (container) $ bin/kuzzle.js install
 ```

 # Acknowledgement